launchableinc/cli/docs/cli-reference.md

 | `--session SESSIONID` | ID of the test session \(see `record session`\) | One of `--build` or `--session` is required |
 | `--base DIR` | See the discussion of `launchable subset --base` option. | No |

 This command reads JUnit XML report files produced by test runners and sends them to Launchable.
-This command require to run either tests succeed / failed

 Exactly how this command generates the subset and what's required to do this depends on test runners.
 For available supported `TESTRUNNER`, see [Integrations](integrations/)